Circular Economy: The Russian Model and Foreign Experience

 Russian manufacturing to be BAT by 2021

 This year, 300 largest Russian enterprises (oil, gas and metallurgy) are switching to the Best Available Technologies (BAT).
-And by 2021, all Russian enterprises will have to make this transit — Sergei Ivanov, Special Presidential Representative for Environmental Protection, Ecology and Transport.
+And by 2021, all Russian enterprises will have to make this transit — Sergei Ivanov, Special Representative of the President of the Russian Federation on Environmental Protection, Ecology and Transport.

 Russia sets priorities for waste management